 The Winter Side of Whistler

-Tubing is a super fun and accessible activity, because you don’t need any skill or equipment, and the whole family can enjoy whizzing down the hill on inflatable tubes together.
-Simply head up to Whistler Blackcomb’s Coca-Cola® Tube Park, located at the Base II Zone on Blackcomb Mountain.
+Are you eager to feel the crisp winter wind on your face, doing an activity that requires little experience and none of your own equipment?
+Why not head up to Whistler Blackcomb’s Coca-Cola® Tube Park, located at the Base II Zone on Blackcomb Mountain.
+Tubing is one fun activity where you can take the whole family and slide down the hill on inflatable tubes together.
 It’s easily accessed from the Village at no cost via the Excalibur Gondola.
-Be sure to wear warm winter clothing, and for your comfort, a pair of goggles.
+Be sure to wear warm winter clothing, and for your comfort, a pair of goggles. whistlerblackcomb.com

-For those who thrive on the adrenaline rush of extreme speed, the Thunder on Ice (bobsleigh) and Lightning on Ice (skeleton) are exhilarating sliding experiences, located at the Whistler Sliding Centre, a 2010 Olympic Winter Games venue.
-The programs are open to the public, and provide sport orientation, helmet fitting, track etiquette, safety guidelines and the fastest run of your life at up to 125 kilometres an hour in the bobsleigh and 100 km/h on the skeleton.
+For those who thrive on the adrenaline rush of extreme speed, the public bobsleigh and skeleton programs offer exhilarating sliding experiences, located at the Whistler Sliding Centre, a 2010 Olympic Winter Games venue.
+The programs are open to the public and provide sport orientation, helmet fitting, track etiquette, safety guidelines and the fastest run of your life at up to 125 kilometres an hour in the bobsleigh and 100 km/h on the skeleton.

-Whether you are new to Nordic recreation or a seasoned veteran, be sure to visit Whistler Olympic Park (WOP) to experience the peace and picturesque views of the Callaghan Valley, 20 minutes south of Whistler.
-WOP is a premier Nordic recreation destination, and is the home of the Olympic cross-country, biathlon and ski-jumping facilities.
+Compared to the hustle and bustle of downhill skiing, Ski Callaghan — a partnership between Whistler Olympic Park (WOP) and Callaghan Country Wilderness Adventures — offers a tranquil Nordic recreational experience where you go at your own pace, under your own steam.
+Located in the Callaghan Valley, 20 minutes south of Whistler, WOP is the home of the 2010 Winter Olympics cross-country, biathlon and ski-jumping facilities.
 Both classic cross-country and skate-ski rentals and lessons are available, as well as great starter trails on mostly flat terrain, like the 3.8-km Neverland Trail.
 At a 15-km round-trip, the Norwegian Woods trail and Madeley Creek Loop offer a more challenging course for those who want to pump up their heart rate with rolling climbs and descents.

-Alternatively, you can book a snowshoe tour with a local company and learn about the Callaghan Valley backcountry from a knowledgeable guide.
+You can also rent snowshoes at the park and trek through some of Ski Callaghan’s 35 km of maintained trails to enjoy the picturesque views.
+Or, book a snowshoe tour with a local company and learn about the Callaghan Valley backcountry from a knowledgeable guide.

-Ice skating is a classic Canadian winter pastime, and there are three places in Whistler to glide.
+Ice skating is probably the definitive Canadian sport — given our nationwide passion for ice hockey — and there are three places in Whistler to feel the freedom of a winter’s glide.
 Meadow Park Sports Centre has an indoor rink that’s open year-round.
-Skating outdoors in the heart of the Village is quite magical with the twinkling lights of Whistler Olympic Plaza, where you can rent skates, cruise around with your friends, and strike up a casual game of shinny.
-And if the weather is cold, dry, and the conditions are safe, it’s sometimes possible to blissfully skate on the local lakes.
+Skating outdoors in the heart of the Village is magical with the twinkling lights of Whistler Olympic Plaza, where you can rent skates and cruise around with family and friends.
+And if the weather is cold, dry, and the conditions are safe, it’s possible to blissfully skate on the local lakes. whistler.ca/culture-recreation

-Heli-skiing is one of the most memorable skiing or boarding experiences you will ever try.
+Heli-skiing is one of the most memorable skiing or snowboarding experiences to be had in the mountains.
 Led by experienced, certified instructors, guests venture into the immense wilderness of the B.C. backcountry aboard five- to 10-passenger helicopters.
 Untouched, big-mountain powder skiing and secluded tree skiing in small groups, spectacular scenery and a gourmet alpine lunch combine to complete your unforgettable backcountry ski day.
-A variety of tours is offered from intermediate-advanced to expert.
+A variety of tours is offered from intermediate-advanced to expert. whistlerheliskiing.com